Ostensible Subcontractor Rule: Primary and Vital Contract Requirements

 Tip Make sure the prime/subcontractor teaming agreement is clear that any incumbent employees previously employed by the subcontractor will now report to the prime contractor’s program manager.
 This makes a better case that the prime is in control, and is not unduly reliant on the subcontractor.

 The appeals court also found that EO 13495 “does not apply to managerial personnel, and does not mandate that a successor contractor will rely upon the incumbent for its entire workforce.”
-This leads to legal analysis of the prime’s management of the project.
+This leads to the legal analysis of the prime’s management of the project.
 In the case of Wichita Tribal Enterprises, SBA No. SIZ-5390 at 3.
 SBA OHA, on appeal, agreed with SBA that the prime contractor was unusually reliant upon its subcontractor, based on four key factors:

 – The proposed subcontractor was the incumbent contractor and was not itself eligible to compete for the procurement.